ironbar/hungry_geese/reports/04_Modeling.md

 - The Q function is not easy.
 It depends on the agents we are facing and on the policy of our agent.
 Moreover learning the reward function is not easy, because we have to predict what the other agents are going to do.
 So this is an argument in favour of learning a policy instead of a value function
+- We have been able to train an agent to become better than the random agent
+- We have been able to pretrain an agent on random agents game to become better than greedy agent
+- We have discovered that current Q value function is very complex and difficult to learn

+### Arguments against Q value function

+At the start of the game there is no information to predict the Q value function.

+I sugggest to update the reward to be the ranking of the goose on the next step.
+I have to better think about propagation of the information backwards.

 <!---
 Simetries: order of the other agents, vertical, horizontal